-The result of the data analysis in table I was significant due to the fact that the calculated R-value (0.01) was greater than the critical R-value (0.111M) at 0.0X levels with 11VD degree of freedom.
+-The result of the data analysis in table 1 was significant due to the fact that the calculated R-value (0.82) was greater than the critical R-value (0.139) at 0.05 levels with 248 degree of freedom.
 The result implies that there is significant influence of Nigerian Liberian intervention on the level of mitigation of cybercrime in the Nigerian cyber space.
-The result therefore was in agreement with the research findings of with several researchers and experts. including Pessach.
-(1000C) who opined that librarians need to ensure that the right and privileges of their patrons are well protected and that they must assure the library users of the uninhibited access to information as it would aid research.
-The results also agree with the opinion of Onatola et al. (100L) library users need to change their orientation towards fair use legislation, meaning that users can copy a very small amount of a work not for commercial but educational purposes.
+The result therefore was in agreement with the research findings of with several researchers and experts, including Pessach, (2007) who opined that librarians need to ensure that the right and privileges of their patrons are well protected and that they must assure the library users of the uninhibited access to information as it would aid research.
+The results also agree with the opinion of Onatola et al, (2006) that library users need to change their orientation towards fair use legislation, meaning that users can copy a very small amount of a work not for commercial but educational purposes.
 The significance of the result caused the null hypothesis to be rejected while the alternative one was upheld